 Programs aimed at supporting the affected households have all been launched.
 They include the following components:

-- training in agriculture-related activities (improving cassava crop yields, vegetable cultivation, tree planting/commercial nursery, livestock improvement);
+- training in agriculture-related activities (improving cassava crop yields, vegetable cultivation, tree planting/commercial nursery, beekeeping, livestock improvement);

 - support in vocational training and finance management;